Home » National Parks » Planning a 7-Day Trek Through Yellowstone & Grand Teton National Parks: An Ultimate Guide

 Mount Moran-Jackson Lake

-The drive from Grand Teton National Park to Yellowstone National Park’s south gate entrance following the John D. Rockefeller, Jr. Memorial Parkway.
-A part of the Greater Yellowstone Ecosystem, this scenic route that offers breathtaking views of the Teton Range and the surrounding Wyoming countryside.
-The distance between the two parks is approximately 45 miles, and the drive takes around 1 hour and 15 minutes without stopping.
+The drive from Grand Teton to Yellowstone’s south entrance follows the John D. Rockefeller Jr. Memorial Parkway—a scenic route offering breathtaking views of the Teton Range.
+The distance is approximately 45 miles, taking about 1 hour and 15 minutes without stopping.

 Snake River Overlook -Yellowstone National Park